Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Bury Saint Edmunds

-Mechanical Engineer position for a Multiskilled Engineer with a Mechanical or HVAC bias to join our team and provide high-level building maintenance support for our clients.
-You will ensure services meet contractual obligations while complying with relevant regulations and legislation.
-The role focuses on maintaining and optimizing Mechanical and HVAC systems, carrying out both Planned Preventative Maintenance (PPM) and Reactive Maintenance to ensure operational efficiency.
+We are seeking an experienced Multiskilled Engineer with a Mechanical or HVAC bias to join our team and provide high-level building maintenance support for our clients.
+As part of a dedicated team of technical support staff, you will ensure that services meet contractual obligations while complying with relevant regulations and legislation.
+Your role will focus on maintaining and optimizing Mechanical and HVAC systems, carrying out both Planned Preventative Maintenance (PPM) and Reactive Maintenance to ensure operational efficiency

 Qualifications